 It’s been a month since Sri Lanka; 30 degrees of an orbit, 30 or so turns around the axis, but much has happened to dim those sunny days.
 Getting back on the work horse has taken ten spins, but that’s maybe not so many to affect a return to digital government, it’s hard to say.
 But I’m pretty certain a challenge brings out the best in us.
 Work, like prayer, is a discipline, as well as a means of keeping a crust on the table and adventure on the cards.

-I read something about Lockdown having precipitated resignations as folk revaluate their lives; wouldn’t it be a shame if we just shuffled jobs and people around like deckchairs on the Titanic and overlooked the possibility of a better work life balance.
+I read something about Lockdown having precipitated resignations as folk revaluate their lives; wouldn’t it be a shame if we just shuffled jobs and people around like deckchairs on the Titanic overlooking the possibility of a better work life balance.
 With many of us now in the home office (kitchen table), there’s an opportunity for change; but there’re challenges, not least with keeping everything organised and a clear head.
 Starting a new role has been a steep learning curve and quite disorientating; suddenly there’re two more email addresses, two more calendars, numerous slack channels, Trello boards, three more online meeting platforms and to cap it all, Windows – ffs!

 So many more logins, people, impenetrable system generated passwords, one time texted codes, and cartoon emoji colleagues lined up in online meetings – is this work or the no-fun version of Minecraft?